Skip to main content

 What is Money Dysmorphia?

 The word dysmorphia means a mental health disorder where one spends a lot of time unnecessarily worrying about an imagined lack of a desirable trait.
 You might have head of body dysmorphia, muscle dysmorphia.
-Similarly we have "money dysmorphia".
+So what exactly is "money dysmorphia".
 A recent study shows a growing number of Gen Z and millennials facing this issue.
 Young families in their 30s and 40's are earning a decent incomes and can be classified as being "rich"; however, they themselves do not feel like it as they are generally comparing their financial status with some one else.
 They feel they do not have enough.
-This often leads to poor financial decisions and high spends on things that you do not need just to feel familiarity of a association with a specific cohort or to "fit in".
+There is a FOMO factor which often leads to poor financial decisions and high spends on things that you do not need just to feel familiarity of a association with a specific cohort or to "fit in".
 One of the major reasons for this is wrong and unfavorable comparisons.
-Feeling inadequate when you see your favorite sports icons, movie stars, celebrities, influencers showing off their lifestyles, h...
+Feeling inadequate when you see your favorite sports icons, movie stars, celebrities, influencers showing...

 How Credit Card Interest Charges work